 Talk about health is reduced to suspicion about the genetic tinkering of the vaccine.
 I am amazed at the research people have done!
 I continue to find a mistrust of science I have not seen, first-hand, until recently.
 I mistrust science because it trusts itself so completely.
 But many people mistrust it because they know it does not love them.
 Black families in Tuskegee were used as experimental animals and many people feel they dare not forget that.
 I heard, “What’s to prevent them from using the whole population as an experiment with an untried methodology?”
 My clients show some breathtaking logic as they are constantly make arguments which make them more and more anxious, trapped in their immanent frame.

 When churches, not just ours, are considering how to “reopen” now that restrictions are lifted, they are often thrust into a left-brain argument about justice and equality in yet another way.
 What about the people who are not vaccinated?
-Can you really insist that someone get get the shot to be accepted?
+Can you really insist that someone get the shot in order to be accepted?
 These endless arguments we have are often subject to the limitations of the left brain.
 Wisdom is not respected.
 Community is not an instinct.
 Love seems unreasonable, since the left brain is only about rationality.
 Jesus faced some thorny questions all the time, it seems.
 He usually answered them by being someone acting in grace as he was speaking.
 He was never a theory.

 Asserting I AM

 Jesus keeps teaching us about how to be ourselves in the grace of God in the face of a world in which the powers mostly believe in themselves.
 I think the pendulum might swing back, as it has in the past, toward right-brain awareness.
 And I hope the church, presented by us and millions around the world, will push that pendulum hard by being ourselves in truth and love.
 Iain McGilchrist seems like a good person with whom to team up in that cause.